macster110/aipam/README.md

 A fast and native Java [implementation of the t-SNE algorithm](https://github.com/lejon/T-SNE-Java).

-[JavaFX](https://openjfx.io/) an impressive modern UI framework, perfect for an application like this which shows large number of images and requires a user friendly, modern design.
+[JavaFX](https://openjfx.io/) is an impressive modern UI framework, perfect for an application like this which shows large number of images and requires a user friendly, modern design.

 The excellent [controlsfx](http://fxexperience.com/controlsfx/) library for extra JavaFX bits and pieces.